Cley next the Sea

 COVID-19 Booking Protection

-For any new bookings made from Monday 4th May onward, which may be prevented from going ahead due to government restrictions forcing holiday cottages to remain closed, can either : –
+For any new bookings from May 2020, which may be prevented from going ahead due to government restrictions forcing holiday cottages to close, can either : –

 - receive a full refund for payments made, minus the administration fee of £15